TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/adaptivedialogs.md

 ## **Recommended Steps**

 Adaptive dialogs can be defined using a [declarative syntax](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/adaptive-dialog/declarative) that can then be consumed by your bot, so you can write your dialogs without using actual C# code.
-These "declarative dialogs" can be easily created using the UI-based [Bot Framework Composer](https://github.com/microsoft/BotFramework-Composer) (also in preview)..
+These "declarative dialogs" can be easily created using the UI-based [Bot Framework Composer](https://github.com/microsoft/BotFramework-Composer) (also in preview).

 ## **Recommended Documents**